merto-dvp/spirit-docker-v2/README.md

 And it is also hosted on GitHub!: https://github.com/merto-dvp/django-spirit-ready-app

-Project name will be set to mysite.
+Project name will be set to <b>mysite</b>.
 App folder is configured to run mysite project as default.

 After running this script, it is going to run Docker configurations and serve the application at 0.0.0.0:8000